 Q. Can the GSI 18 be operated with batteries?

 A. Yes, testing is not limited by the power source.
-You can get up to 10 full hours of testing with AA batteries.
-This is ideal when out in the field conducting testing at health fairs and home visits.
+While the device can operate on AC power, you can get up to 10 full hours of testing using five AA batteries.
+This is ideal when out in the field, conducting testing at health fairs, and during home visits.

 Q. When is it best to use the patient response button?